 Ophthalmic Branch of the Trigeminal Nerve

 Its first division is the ophthalmic branch, which consists of afferent sensory fibers.
 The word afferent means toward the centre, as in from a peripheral area of a limb to the central nervous system.
-The word efferent is the opposite of afferent, meaning away from the centre and toward the periphery; when the stimulus is carried back to the brain from a peripheral area.
+The word efferent is the opposite of afferent, meaning away from the centre and toward the periphery; when the stimulus is carried to the peripheral area from the brain.

 The ophthalmic nerve is a purely sensory nerve.
 Its branches carries sensory information from the eye, orbit, forehead, anterior scalp, frontal and ethmoid sinuses.